rabowskyb/amazon-sagemaker-workshop/README.md

 In this module, we'll work our way through an example Jupyter notebook that demonstrates how to use an Amazon-provided algorithm in SageMaker.
 More specifically, we'll use SageMaker's version of XGBoost, a popular algorithm that often is useful in working with structured data that might be found in relational databases and flat files.
 To begin, follow these steps:
 - Download this repository to your computer by clicking 'Clone or download' then 'Download ZIP'.
 - In your notebook instance, click the 'New' button on the right and select 'Folder'.
-- Click the checkbox next to your new folder, click the 'Rename' button above in the menu bar, and give the folder a name.
+- Click the checkbox next to your new folder, click the 'Rename' button above in the menu bar, and give the folder a name such as 'video-game-sales'.
 - Click the folder to enter it.
 - To upload the notebook, click the 'Upload' button on the right, then in the file selection popup, select the file 'video-game-sales.ipynb' from the folder on your computer where you downloaded this GitHub repository.
 Then click the blue 'Upload' button that appears in the notebook next to the file name.
 - You are now ready to begin the notebook:  click the notebook's file name to open it, then follow the directions in the notebook.